al3xandr3/al3xandr3.github.io/_posts/2009-08-27-clojure-basketball-probabilities.md

   - statistics
   - clojure
   - data
-intro: "A probability simulation from the book Resampling: The New Statistics, using Clojure and Incanter"
+excerpt: "A probability simulation from the book Resampling: The New Statistics, using Clojure and Incanter"
 ---

 A little probability simulation from the book _Resampling: The New